vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

 ## Q8.
 Verification vs Validation?

 **Simple Answer:**
-- **Verification** = checking the work WHILE building — "Are we following the process correctly?"
+- **Verification** = checking the work WHILE building ,"Are we following the process correctly?"
-- **Validation** = checking the final product — "Does it actually work for the user?"
+- **Validation** = checking the final product, "Does it actually work for the user?"

-> "I do both verification and validation in my work.
+I do both verification and validation in my work.
-**Verification** Verification happens when I review requirements and test cases before execution — I'm checking that we have the right coverage and the right approach.
+**Verification**  happens when I review requirements and test cases before execution — I'm checking that we have the right coverage and the right approach.
-**Validation** Validation happens when I actually run the tests and verify the software does what the user needs.
+**Validation**  happens when I actually run the tests and verify the software does what the user needs.

 ---